-- 194. EIOPA will review this timeline for the annual update by the end of 2016.
-For a limited period of time, the date of publication of the updated representative portfolio may be deferred from 30 September to a later date, while maintaining a three-month alert period until the updated representative portfolios are used in the calculation of the VA. - 9.B.
-Introductory remarks on the representative portfolios applied in the calculation of the currency volatility adjustment and in the calculation of the country specific increase of the volatility adjustment. - 195.
-According to Article 77d of the Solvency II Directive, the currency volatility adjustment shall be based on a reference portfolio "representative for the assets which are denominated in that currency and which insurance and reinsurance undertakings are invested in to cover the best estimate for insurance and reinsurance obligations denominated in that currency". - 196.
-According to the same Article, the country specific increase of the volatility adjustment shall be based on a reference portfolio "representative for the assets which insurance and reinsurance undertakings are invested in to cover the best estimate for insurance and reinsurance obligations sold in the insurance market of that country and denominated in the currency of that country". - 197.
+195. For a limited period of time, the date of publication of the updated representative portfolio may be deferred from 30 September to a later date, while maintaining a three-month alert period until the updated representative portfolios are used in the calculation of the VA.

+9.B.
+Introductory remarks on the representative portfolios applied in the calculation of the currency volatility adjustment and in the calculation of the country specific increase of the volatility adjustment.

+- 196. According to Article 77d of the Solvency II Directive, the currency volatility adjustment shall be based on a reference portfolio "representative for the assets which are denominated in that currency and which insurance and reinsurance undertakings are invested in to cover the best estimate for insurance and reinsurance obligations denominated in that currency". - 197.
+According to the same Article, the country specific increase of the volatility adjustment shall be based on a reference portfolio "representative for the assets which insurance and reinsurance undertakings are invested in to cover the best estimate for insurance and reinsurance obligations sold in the insurance market of that country and denominated in the currency of that country". - 198.
 Therefore, the scope of assets to include in the currency and country representative portfolios is different.
 However, in the Solvency II framework, insurance and reinsurance undertakings are not required to identify the assets covering their best estimate (except in the case of those covering insurance and reinsurance obligations applying the matching adjustment or under a ring fenced fund regime).
-It is also not required to classify the assets covering the best estimate of the insurance or reinsurance obligations according to the country where the obligations are sold. - 198.
+It is also not required to classify the assets covering the best estimate of the insurance or reinsurance obligations according to the country where the obligations are sold. - 199.
 In order to implement Article 77d of the Solvency II Directive in the simplest possible manner EIOPA applies the following proxies: - a.
-For the currency representative portfolio: A calculation considering that all assets in a currency X cover liabilities in currency X. Hence, the currency representative portfolio of currency X is based on all
+For the currency representative portfolio: A calculation considering that all assets in a currency X cover liabilities in currency X. Hence, the currency representative portfolio of currency X is based on all assets denominated in that currency X and in which undertakings are invested in.12 - b.
+For the country representative portfolio: A calculation considering that all liabilities are sold in the country of the undertaking and denominated in the currency of that country.
+Hence, the country representative portfolio of country A is based on all assets in which undertakings established in that particular country are invested in.